s-damian/solid-php/README.md

-# SOLID - Exemple avec PHP 8.1
+# SOLID - Examples with PHP 8.1

 ## Author